linuswillner/tag-replacer/README.md

 ## Installation & usage

 If you wish to receive updates more scarcely in an LTS-esque way, just install the module from NPM via `npm install --save tag-replacer`.
-If you want newer features immediately, make the module depend get the code from `dev` branch `npm install --save github:lwtechgaming/tag-replacer#dev`.
+If you want newer features immediately, make the module get the code from `dev` branch `npm install --save github:lwtechgaming/tag-replacer#dev`.

 The module scans for **{tags}** in the strings it's provided with.
 The required format is **{cmd:arg}**.
 You can add as many semicolon-separated (**arg1;arg2;arg3**) arguments as you need.
 You can also use the TagScript syntax (**{cmd;arg}**).